Design to Make a Difference

 with Jett Virangkabutra

-In this story you will hear of the windy path taken by Jett as he navigated design and social innovation in so many spaces from private education to public education at Thammasat University in Bangkok to working for Multinationals, UNDP and the Thai government on projects ranging from a child friendly justice system to supporting to toy entrepreneur ecosystem to integrating design thinking and human centered design in the public sector to using design thinking to suss out that teeth matter to prisoners ability to eat well and chart a new course for their life.
-I love that he emphasizes designing to make a difference, not just designing to differentiate in the marketplace.
-Gwen and I really enjoyed the conversation and expect that you will too!
+In this story you will hear of the windy path taken by Jett as he navigated design and social innovation in so many spaces from private education to public education at Thammasat University in Bangkok to working for Multinationals, UNDP and the Thai government.
+Even in the government Jett went down many paths ranging from a child friendly justice system, to the toy entrepreneur ecosystem, to integrating design thinking and human centered design in the public sector, to using design thinking to

 -Arthur Sherwood